-If the therapists are certified, there does not appear to be any problem with using the term interchangeably.
+If the therapists are licensed, there does not appear to be any problem with using the term interchangeably.
 The terms of massage therapy and therapeutic massage are interchangeable as defined in the definition section of the regulations, 18VAC90-50-10:

 "Massage therapy" means the treatment of soft tissues for therapeutic purposes by the application of massage and bodywork techniques based on the manipulation or application of pressure to the muscular structure or soft tissues of the human body.
 The terms "massage therapy" and "therapeutic massage" do not include the diagnosis or treatment of illness or disease or any service or procedure for which a license to practice medicine, nursing, chiropractic therapy, physical therapy, occupational therapy, acupuncture, or podiatry is required by law.

 17. Can all 24 of the hours of the continuing educational hours be completed online?

 The regulations state that a minimum of 12 of the 24 hours shall be in activities or courses provided by an NCBTMB-approved provider and may include seminars, workshops, home study courses, and continuing education courses.
 The regulations do not specify whether the hours can or cannot be done online.
 Please refer to 18VAC90-50-75 of the regulations governing the licensure of massage therapists in Virginia.

 Virginia began accepting the MBLEX exam as an exam deemed acceptable for licensure as a Massage Therapist in Virginia on July 1, 2012.

 19. Do you need to be a Licensed Massage Therapist to practice massage in Virginia?